 • Total: £427,000

-History of the Welsh Open Snooker
+Welsh Open Snooker History

 The Welsh Open, a cornerstone of the snooker calendar, began in 1992, becoming a significant ranking event showcasing top talent.
 It’s part of the Home Nations Series, alongside the English, Scottish, and Northern Ireland Opens.